chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 #### 10.4.0.1 lsblk

-The lsblk stands for (List Block Devices), print block devices by their assigned name (but not RAM) on the standard output in a tree-like fashion.
+The **lsblk** stands for List Block Devices, print block devices by their assigned name (but not RAM) on the standard output in a tree-like fashion.

 ```
 chenwx@chenwx ~/linux $ lsblk